coding-minions/social-media-app/README.md

 A cool, efficient, and easy-to-use Social Media App for communicating with friends.

-# Authors : Vikrant Bhadauriya, Anmol Raj Arora
+# Authors : Vikrant Bhadauria, Anmol Raj Arora
 • This repository consists of files required to deploy a ___Social Media Web App___ created with ___React.js___ and ___Firebase___ .

 # Deliverables: